ministryofjustice/prison-offender-events/README.md

 ```

 ## Creating the Topic and Queue
-Simpliest way is running the following script
+Simplest way is running the following script
 ```bash
 ./setup-sns.bash
 ```